nf-core/rnavar/docs/usage.md

 > **NB:** Read length `--read_length` is an important parameter, therefore it has to set according to the input read length.
 If you are supplying a pre-built genome index, please make sure that you have used the same (read_length -1) during the genomeGenerate step.

+STAR alignment generates a coordinated-sorted BAM file as output.
+The coordinate-sorting process can be very memory intensive when the input data is deep sequenced or the genome has many highly expressed loci.
+When the pipeline runs on memory constrained environment, sorting step may fail due to low memory.
+In such cases you may adjust the limit parameters such as `--star_limitBAMsortRAM`, `--star_outBAMsortingBinsN` and `--star_limitOutSJcollapsed` to increase the sorting memory and genomic bins.
+Refer the parameter documentation for the default values and adjust as appropriate based on your memory availability.

 ## Preprocessing options

 Marking duplicate reads is performed using `Picard MarkDuplicates` tool.
 The tool does not remove duplicate reads by default, however you can set `--remove_duplicates true` to remove them.